krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 standpoint.
 Breaking zipcode up into city and state variables might align things better with expectation.

 That all said: this fudging can make one uneasy if the original intent is to understand feature importance in the data "as is".
-To this, all I can say is -- toughen up!  :-p
+Fortunately, there do appear to be feature importance measures that do not accidentally bias towards high-cardinality categorical variables (e.g., conditional permutation importance).

 # Some Explanation